+(3) An application for directions must —

+(a) be made by summons; and

-(2) The summons shall specify the orders or directions which are sought.
+(b) specify the directions or orders sought.

+(4) So far as practicable, a party applying for directions must apply for any direction or order the party thinks is necessary in relation to any matter capable of being dealt with on an interlocutory application in the cause or matter.

-(3) A summons for directions shall not be taken out for directions that amend or cancel or are inconsistent with a case management direction made under Order 29A.
+(5) An application for directions must not apply for directions that amend or cancel or are inconsistent with a case management direction made under Order 4A.

+(6) A party applying for directions must give each other party 2 clear days’ notice specifying any directions and orders which differ from the directions or orders sought in the application.

+(7) An application made under this rule is called a summons for directions.

-[Rule 5 inserted in Gazette 26 Mar 1993 p.
-1844-5; amended in Gazette 28 Oct 1996 p.
-5683.]
+[Rule 1 inserted in Gazette 28 Jul 2010 p.
+3464-5.]

-6. Directions hearings
+2. Directions hearings

-(1) The parties to proceedings and their advisers shall give such information and produce such documents on any directions hearing as the Court may reasonably require, unless the information or documents are subject to privilege.
+(1) At the hearing of a summons for directions, the parties and their advisers must give such information and produce such documents as the Court may reasonably require, unless the information or documents are subject to privilege.

-(2) The Court shall adjourn any directions hearing from time to time until the conclusion of the cause or matter.
+(2) The Court shall adjourn the hearing from time to time until the conclusion of the cause or matter.

-(3) Where practicable a party shall apply at the hearing of the summons for any order or directions which he may desire in relation to any matter capable of being dealt with on an interlocutory application in the action and shall give the other parties 2 clear days’ notice specifying those orders or directions which differ from the orders or directions sought by the summons.

-(4) Any application subsequent to a summons for directions and before judgment as to any matter capable of being dealt with on an interlocutory application in the action shall be made under the summons on 2 clear days’ notice to any other party stating the ground of the application and specifying the orders or directions sought.

-[Rule 6 inserted in Gazette 26 Mar 1993 p.
-1845.]

-Order 29A — Case management
+(3) At any time after the hearing of a summons for directions is adjourned and before judgment, a party may ask for the hearing to be relisted and —

+(a) for any direction or order capable of being made on an interlocutory application;

+(b) for a case management direction to be made under Order 4A;

+(c) to have a case management direction made under Order 4A amended or cancelled.

+(4) The request must be made by giving a letter that —

+(a) asks for the hearing to be relisted; and

+(b) details the direction or order sought,

+to the associate to the case manager of the case or, if the case manager is not known, the Principal Registrar.

-[Heading inserted in Gazette 28 Oct 1996 p.
-5684.]
+[Rule 2 inserted in Gazette 28 Jul 2010 p.
+3465.]

-Part 1 — Preliminary

-[Heading inserted in Gazette 28 Oct 1996 p.
-5684.]
+[3.-6.
+Deleted in Gazette 28 Jul 2010 p.
+3464.]